-The kickoff gala, which requires a ticket but is open to the public, takes place in downtown Santa Barbara’s beautiful Paseo Nuevo shopping district.
+The kickoff gala, which requires a ticket, is open to the public and takes place in downtown Santa Barbara’s beautiful Paseo Nuevo shopping district.
 After a screening of the opening-night film in the 2,000-plus capacity Arlington Theatre, the party moves outside where drinks, dancing, and live music is the order of business until late.
-On subsequent evenings the Arlington also hosts a succession of Celebrity Tributes, also open to the public but requiring a ticket, which consist of a 90-minute conversation and reflection, complete with a highlight reel culled from body of worksuch asGlenn Close, Denzel Washington, Michael Keaton and many othersas the Maltin Modern Master Award (for lifetime achievement), the American Riviera Awards (for contribution to American film), and seven others.
+On subsequent evenings, the Arlington also hosts a succession of intimate Celebrity Tributes, also open to the public but require a ticket, which consist of a 90-minute conversation and reflection, complete with a highlight reel culled from each star’s body of work.
+Past winners such as Glenn Close, Denzel Washington, Michael Keaton and many others have been given such honors as the Maltin Modern Master Award (for lifetime achievement), the American Riviera Awards (for contribution to American film), and seven others.

 Other awards offer free events and screenings throughout the week so that those on a budget can join in on the red carpet fun.
 Nightly events include special panels with big-names from the film industry – a great chance to get a peek into movie-making magic.